Parsons (PSN)

 9. Return on Invested Capital (ROIC)

-Although Parsons has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 6.8%, somewhat low compared to the best industrials companies that consistently pump out 20%+.
+Parsons historically did a mediocre job investing in profitable growth initiatives.
+Its five-year average ROIC was 7.1%, somewhat low compared to the best industrials companies that consistently pump out 20%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Parsons’s has increased over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+Parsons’s ROIC has increased over the last few years.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 10. Balance Sheet Assessment